ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Both Iron Bisglycinate and Iron Sulfate are generally well-tolerated at recommended doses.
 Always consult a healthcare provider before starting any new supplement, particularly if you have existing health conditions or take medications.

 Consult your healthcare provider before starting or changing a supplement regimen.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 Who Should Choose Iron Bisglycinate vs Iron Sulfate?

-Choose Iron Bisglycinate if: bioavailability is a priority, you are focused on supporting blood_support function, or you want the form with the strongest formulary evidence.
+Choose Iron Bisglycinate if: bioavailability is a priority, you are focused on supporting Blood Support function, or you want the form with the strongest formulary evidence.

 Choose Iron Sulfate if: you have a specific reason to prefer this form based on your healthcare provider’s guidance or personal tolerance history.